rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 ## Deploy App of Apps

 We need a way to bundle up all of our applications and deploy them into each environment.
-The Nordmart application has its own Git repository and Helm chart, making it easier to code and deploy independently from other apps.
+The Nordmart application has its own Git repository and Helm chart, making it easier to code and deploy independently of other apps.

 A developer can get the same experience and end result installing an application chart using `helm install` as our fully automated pipeline.
 This is important from a usability perspective.
 Argo CD has great support for all sorts of packaging formats that suit Kubernetes deployments, `Kustomize`, `Helm`, as well as just raw YAML files.
 Because Helm is a template language, we can mutate the Helm chart templates and their generated Kubernetes objects with various values allowing us to configure them with configuration per environment.